dec04/dec04/Readme.md

 Rate system: :star: - :star::star::star::star::star:

 I will evaluate myself as I see it.
-Since it is extremely difficult to evaluate yourself, because I can be biased.
+Since it is extremely difficult to evaluate myself, because I can be biased.
 You are free to draw your own conclusions.
-Here's a small list:
+Here's a small list of my skills:

 #### Hard skills: